Mike Slinn

-Google Assistant, Google Home and Google Nest are apps that run on devices such as Android phones, iPhones, Android tablet, and iPads.
+Google Assistant, Google Home and Google Nest are apps that run on devices such as Android phones, iPhones, Android tablets, and iPads.

-Google’s product management has always been weak at best, and chaotic at worst.
-This is readily apparent when attempting to figure out how to work with Google handsfree products.
+Google’s product management has always been weak at best and chaotic at worst.
+This is apparent when attempting to figure out how to work with hands-free products that are controlled by Google.

 Confusingly, smart speakers and TVs that incorporate Google technology are also called Google Home or Google Nest devices.
 Most of the articles I read online were either so vague as to confuse the function of these products, or stated incorrect information.